learnk8s/learnk8s.io/src/custom-authentication/content.md

 ![Kubernetes LDAP authentication](assets/intro.svg)

-LDAP authentication is used mainly as an example here — the goal of this article is to show the _general principles_ of how to implement a custom authentication methods.
+LDAP authentication is used mainly as an example here — the goal of this article is to show the _general principles_ of how to implement a custom authentication method.

 Using this knowledge, you can bind any authentication technology to Kubernetes.